-Once you learn how to cook bacon in the oven, you’ll never go back to cooking it on the stove.
+Once you learn how to cook bacon in the oven without a rack, you’ll never go back to cooking it on the stove.
 Learn my tips and tricks for achieving perfectly cooked bacon (to your preference) and the benefits of this method.
-No rack needed!

 Who doesn’t love bacon?
-It’s salty, it’s smoky, it’s slightly sweet, it’s crispy – it’s so freaking good.
-There’s one problem with bacon though.
+It’s warm, salty, smoky, slightly sweet, and crispy.
+There’s one problem though.
 Cooking it on the stovetop can be so messy.
-Between the splatters of bacon grease and cleaning out the pan afterward, sometimes I think, “Is it really worth it?”.
+Between the splatters of bacon grease and cleaning out the pan afterward, sometimes it’s easy to think, “Is this really worth it?”.

 The way to make bacon worth it is to cook it in the oven.
 This is the solution to perfectly cooked bacon every time, whether you’re feeding a crowd or want to add it to different meals throughout the week.